Our Wonderful World of Water.

 Our own water-loving animal oasis, Cheyenne Mountain Zoo's Aquatics building is home to a wide variety of species.
 But there's never any doubt who the stars are: the Nile hippos.

-This bachelorette group, Zambezi, Kasai and Wicket, can often be seen consuming hippo delicacies, playing in their large pool or relaxing in an expansive outdoor yard.
+This bachelorette group, Zambezi and Kasai, can often be seen consuming hippo delicacies, playing in their large pool or relaxing in an expansive outdoor yard.

 - Check out the hippo program (view show schedule) - Watch zookeepers work extensively with the hippos, training them to respond to cues and providing enrichment activities aimed at helping them stay mentally and physically stimulated.
 You might even see one demonstrate how much they enjoy getting their teeth brushed!

 - Watch the hippos play.
 Favorite hippo play items include large plastic balls and barrels.
 With their powerful jaws, a hippo can flatten a 55-gallon barrel to the size of a pancake with a few well-placed chomps.
 With their massive strength and agility both in and out of the water, it's no wonder that these are Africa's most dangerous mammals in the wild.